-South Sudan, home to more than 11.7 million people, is a country emerging from a prolonged civil conflict with a very high human cost.
+South Sudan, home to some 12.4m million people, is a country emerging from a prolonged civil conflict with a very high human cost.
 More than half of the South Sudanese population requires urgent food assistance, about 40% of the population is internally displaced or live as refugees in neighbouring countries and more than 80% fall below the poverty line.
-Extreme flooding, swarms of locusts, internal conflict and the recent COVID-19 pandemic have further worsened living conditions and caused an alarming rise in food insecurity for millions of South Sudanese, further adding to the growing public health crisis.
+Extreme flooding and internal conflict has further worsened living conditions and caused an alarming rise in food insecurity for millions of South Sudanese, further adding to the growing public health crisis.

 Displaced persons are particularly vulnerable to communicable diseases, as exemplified by the increase in malaria outbreaks in recent years, in particular in the country’s camps for internally displaced persons (IDP), Protection of Citizen Camps (PoCs), and refugee camps.
 Because of the poor living conditions, these communities are more susceptible to a number of diseases, with water-borne and vector-borne diseases (VBD) being a particular problem.
 Due to the fact that almost all shelters in camps are simple mud and tarpaulin huts, refugees are exposed and vulnerable to the bites of malaria mosquitoes and other disease-transmitting insects, such as sandflies.
 This vulnerability increases during the rainy season as a result of breeding site multiplication and subsequent increases in vector populations, as well as worsening sanitation, as latrines overflow and water gets contaminated through open defecation.
 It is estimated that 44% of the population are at risk of communicable and non-communicable diseases and around 75% of all child deaths in South Sudan are attributable to preventable diseases, such as diarrhoea, malaria and pneumonia.